 Bathing Teacup Pigs

 Bathing teacup pigs is not always an easy task.
 Most teacup pigs do not like water, except if it cools them off in hot weather.
-As a result, they need conditioning so that they get used to the feel of water on their bodies.
+As a result, they need conditioning so they get used to the feel of water on their bodies.

-Below are some steps you can follow to make the bathing experience fun for both you and your pet pig.
+Below are some steps you can follow to make the bathing experience fun for both you and your pig.

 Introduce Bathing to Teacup Pigs

 Familiarizing your teacup pig with the bathroom is the first thing to do.
 Placing towels, or a non-skip rug, on the floor will help your pet feel safer on his feet.
 To make him feel comfortable, have a few treats handy.
 Once he feels relaxed, encourage him to do a few basic tricks like sitting.
 Make him realize that he can have fun while having a bath.
 If you do this every two or three days, your pig should feel at ease in no time.

 The next step is to familiarize your teacup pig with the sound of running water.
 Use treats to gain his confidence.
 Initially, you should turn the taps on and off a few times.
 Give him a treat when the water is running and every time you first turn it on.
 Your pet will soon realize that when you turn on the water there is no reason to be scared.

 Bathing your pig in a shower will help your pig feel less restricted.
 It may take some time to get him used to going into the shower stall but, with a little effort on your part, it can be done.
 Use a few grapes or his favorite treat to run a line to the shower stall.
 Once he goes in the stall, start off with a small amount of water.
 Add a little more every time he gets in it.
 Be sure the temperature is comfortable for him.